OpenWIS/openwis-documentation/_posts/2016-03-09-OpenWIS-Steering-Committee-2016-Mar.md

 		4. RGir – AFD, a 20 year old file distribution software.
 It's a one man OSS project in the same situation as MetPX; old stable software.
 		5. OL - Why bother with it?
 		6. RGir - AFD has no API etc so requires some extra development; it might complete an end-to-end dissemination harness for OpenWIS.
-		7. A-OWIS-SC-2016-19: RGir - Investigate appetite for a project proposal with DWD.
-OWIS-A
+		7. ACT-OWIS-SC-2016-19: RGir - Investigate appetite for a project proposal with DWD.
+OWIS-ACT
 15. **Outreach, communications and community**
 	1. **Recommendations to the Board regarding admission of new Partners**
 		1. JT - MDA talked to Canada - will have another go.
 		2. BR – For ECMWF, the paperwork has gone up now.
 		3. JT - is the SC ready to recommend ECMWF as an Associate Partner?
-		4. R-OWIS-SC-2016-09:Resolution: vote: 7-0 in favour - ECMWF is recommended as an Associate Partner.
-OWIS-R
+		4. RES-OWIS-SC-2016-09:Resolution: vote: 7-0 in favour - ECMWF is recommended as an Associate Partner.
+OWIS-RES
 		5. JT - Any others?
 No.
 	2. **Recommendations to the Board regarding engagement with third-parties to participate in consortia responding to calls for proposals in respect of externally funded projects - see also item (14.2)**
 		1. JT - None known.